Ultrasonic Cleaner for Cleaning Printhead: How It Works?

 But it’s important to choose a model with a tank size that can accommodate the entire printhead is ideal.
 This ensures thorough cleaning of all components, including hard-to-reach areas, without the need for repositioning.

-The success of your cleaning project also depends on factors, such as the severity of the clog, the type of ink used, and the duration and frequency of the cleaning process.
+The success of your cleaning project also depends on factors such as the severity of the clog, the type of ink used, and the duration and frequency of the cleaning process.

-To start the printhead cleaning process:
+To start the ultrasonic printhead cleaning process:

 1. Fill the ultrasonic cleaner tank with enough water and solution (avoid overfilling the tank) and position the printhead at an angle.